 Table of Contents

 It’s amazing how often you’ll overlook the simple addition of a travel daypack when planning your itineraries.
-There are probably a million things that you’ll think about ahead of a daypack: clothing, outerwear, hiking shoes, and—how awkward would it be to forget this?—your favourite DSLR camera.
+There are probably a million things that you’ll think about ahead of a daypack: clothing, outerwear, hiking shoes, and—how awkward would it be to forget this?—your favourite DSLR camera or a trusty vlogging camera for YouTube.

 What you’ll find here is a general overview of some of the best daypacks for travellers.
 All of these top choices are comfortable, light and offer excellent options for cramming in all your most important gear.
 In each section, we throw a few tips your way to help you choose the daypack that’s right for you.